November 2, 2022TUTORIAL · MACHINE-LEARNING

 )

-...and to keep only incidents where the number of failed logins exceeded the threshold.
+...and finally, let's keep only the IP addresses where the number of failed logins exceeded the threshold (5):

 pw.debug.compute_and_print(suspicious_logins)